CenterForDigitalHumanities/rerum_server_nodejs/CONTRIBUTING.md

 ╚═╝  ╚═╝╚══════╝╚═╝  ╚═╝ ╚═════╝ ╚═╝     ╚═╝
 ```
 ## ❤️ Thank You
-Thank you for considering a contribution to this application!
+Thank you for considering a contribution to the public RERUM API!
 The `main` branch is protected and you cannot push to it.

 ## localhost / I Need Tokens!
-If you want to contribute, it is imortant you are able to deploy the code and run tests locally.
+If you want to contribute, it is important you are able to deploy the code and run tests locally.
 To do so, you will need to create a `.env` file which contains secrets for developers.
 Once you have the secrets, you can continue.

 Contact the developers for the required development secrets!
 * [Patrick Cuba](https://github.com/orgs/CenterForDigitalHumanities/people/cubap), IT Architect. patrick.m.cuba@slu.edu  <br>![Github stats](https://github-readme-stats.vercel.app/api?username=cubap&theme=highcontrast&show_icons=true&count_private=true)
 * [Bryan Haberberger](https://github.com/orgs/CenterForDigitalHumanities/people/thehabes), Full-Stack Developer. bryan.j.haberberger@slu.edu <br>![Github stats](https://github-readme-stats.vercel.app/api?username=thehabes&theme=highcontrast&show_icons=true&count_private=true)
-* [Research Computing Group at Saint Louis Univsersity](https://github.com/CenterForDigitalHumanities) -- research.computing@slu.edu
+* [Research Computing Group at Saint Louis University](https://github.com/CenterForDigitalHumanities) -- research.computing@slu.edu

 ## 💻 Ready to Install It And Run It!